TodorYadkov/SoftUni/React-2023/Readme.md

-## За курса
+## 💻 React

-За курса
+The course provides knowledge and practical skills for building client applications (Single Page Applications) using one of the most popular frameworks.
+Architectural patterns for SPA applications, components, and more are studied.
+Views and templates for data visualization (templates), models, data binding, working with multiple views, routing, extracting data from REST services are studied.

-Курсът дава знания и практически умения за изграждане на клиентски приложения (Single Page Applications), използвайки една от най-популярните работни рамки. Изучават се архитектурни шаблони за SPA приложения, компоненти и други. Изучават се изгледи и шаблони за визуализация на данни (templates), модели, свързване на данни (data binding), работа с много изгледи, рутиране (routing), извличане на данни от REST услуги.
+The training provides knowledge and practical skills for the development of Single Page Applications (SPA) using ReactJS technology - one of the most popular and fast client interface rendering libraries, developed and supported by Facebook and Instagram.
+Special attention will be paid to JSX syntax, working with requests and promises, splitting an application into components, routing and form validation, and different ways to style components using techniques such as CSS Modules and Styled Components.
+New concepts in the library, such as React Hooks and the Context API, will also be covered.
+The training will also focus on writing Unit Tests using JEST.

-Обучението дава знания и практически умения за разработването на Single Page Applications (SPA), ползвайки технологията ReactJS - една от най-популярните и бързи библиотеки за изобразяване на клиентски интерфейс, разработвана и поддържана от Facebook и Instagram. Ще се обърне специално внимание на синтаксиса JSX, работа със заявки и Promises, разделяне на една апликация на компоненти, рутиране и валидация на форми и различни начини за стилизиране на компоненти, ползвайки техники като CSS Modules и Styled Components. Ще се разгледат и нови концепции в библиотеката, като React Hooks и Context API. Обучението ще наблегне и на писане на Unit Tests, ползвайки JEST.
+## 🚀 Acquired skills

-## Придобити умения
+-   Building component-based applications

--   Изграждане на компонентно-базирани приложения
+-   Working with SPA concepts
--   Работа със SPA концепции
+-   Basic knowledge of React and JSX
--   Основни познания по React и JSX
+-   Working with remote REST services
--   Работа с отдалечени REST услуги
+-   Developing client applications with React
--   Разработване на клиентски приложения с React
+-   Working with templates and routing

--   Работа с шаблони и рутиране
+## 🎓 Certificate